mohammadmrida/mohammadmrida/README.md

 ### 📫 Feel free to get in touch [here](mailto:mohammadmrida@outlook.com?subject=[GitHub]%20Data%20Analysis%20Help), if you need help with your business data analysis.

-#### 🔭 I’m currently working on couple of data analysis projects.

-#### 🤔 I’m looking for help with getting freeelance data anaylsing projects.

 #### ⚡ Fun fact: ...

 </br>